-We have previously audited the University's 2020 consolidated financial statements, and our report dated January 28, 2021, expressed an unmodified audit opinion on those consolidated financial statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended May 31, 2020, is consistent, in all material respects, with the audited consolidated financial statements from which it has been derived.
+We have previously audited the University's 2019 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated October 18, 2019.
+In our opinion, the summarized comparative information presented herein as of and for the year ended May 31, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.